 Fires burn in homely hearth, crackling orange glow,

-The woodsmoke curls from the frosted rooftops.
+The woodsmoke wafting around the frosted rooftops.

 Robin red breast in prickly Holly bush,

-blown by the chill winters wind.
+blown by Winters chill wind.

-Creatures searching for food on the snow covered land.
+Animals foraging food on snow covered land.

 Preparing for the warm days to come.